Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-prestige-classes.md

 or don a disguise using the Disguise skill in 1d3 minutes.
 He or she can also put on or take off armor in one-half the normal time.

+### Sneak Attack
-**Sneak Attack:** If an epic infiltrator can catch an opponent when the opponent is unable to defend effectively from his or her attack, he or she can strike a vital spot for extra damage.
+If an epic infiltrator can catch an opponent when the opponent is unable to defend effectively from his or her attack, he or she can strike a vital spot for extra damage.
 Any time the epic infiltrator's target would be denied his or her Dexterity bonus to AC